Hello Neighbor! Thank you for dropping by.

 My campaign motto is “Building Better Together … Do Better | Be Better | Live Better.“

 We have an opportunity to reimagine and reshape our neighborhood for decades to come.
-I want to be at the table doing my part.
+I want to be in the arena doing my part.

 I seek to build bridges, keep my eyes on the big picture, and get the details right.